DHCPCD(8) | System Manager's Manual | DHCPCD(8) |

 ,

-copied to other hosts.
-This file also takes precedence over the above
+should not be copied to other hosts.
+This file also takes precedence over

 ,